Issa Rae: Insecure

 In 2013, Rae began working on a comedy series pilot with Larry Wilmore, in which she would star.
 The series, about the awkward experiences of a contemporary African-American woman, was eventually titled Insecure.
 HBO picked up the pilot in early 2015 and it was subsequently greenlit.
 Since its release in 2016, the series has received critical acclaim; Eric Deggans of NPR wrote that "Rae has produced a series that feels revolutionary just by poking fun at the life of an average, twenty-something black woman."

+In late 2016 Rae's mother, Delyna Diop, was featured in season 1, playing Rae's role model in her guest appearance.

 In 2017, the American Film Institute selected Insecure as one of the top 10 Television Programs of the Year.
-For her acting work on the show, Rae has received two Golden Globe Award nominations for Best Actress – Television Series Musical or Comedy in 2017 and 2018, as well as a Primetime Emmy Award nomination for Outstanding Lead Actress in a Comedy Series in 2018.
+For her acting work on the show, Rae has received two Golden Globe Award nominations for Best Actress – Television Series Musical or Comedy in 2017 and 2018, as well as three Primetime Emmy Award nominations for Outstanding Lead Actress in a Comedy Series in 2018, 2020, and 2022.

 In 2018, at the 77th annual Peabody Awards, Insecure was honored for "creating a series that authentically captures the lives of everyday young, black people in modern society."

 On November 14, 2016, HBO renewed the show for a second season.
 The second season premiered on July 23, 2017.
 On August 8, 2017, it was announced that the show was renewed for a third season, which premiered on August 12, 2018.
 Season five premiered October 24, 2021.
 The final episode of Insecure aired December 26, 2021.

 Film work

-Released in 2020, The Photograph follows the journey of Issa's character, Mae Morton, and Lakeith Stanfield's character Michael Block, as the two search for the backstory of Mae's mother.
-The New York Times mentioned this film as “an unabashedly old-school love story”.
-The Empire said that "The Photograph is an African-American romance that, for the most part, feels relatable and true”.
+Released in 2020, The Photograph follows the journey of Issa's character, Mae Morton, and LaKeith Stanfield's character Michael Block, as the two search for the backstory of Mae's mother.
+The New York Times said the film is "an unabashedly old-school love story".
+Empire magazine said that "The Photograph is an African-American romance that, for the most part, feels relatable and true".

 Released in 2020, The Lovebirds directed by Michael Showalter, Rae played the role of Leilani.
-The film starred Kumail Nanjiani, who played Jibran, Leilani's boyfriend.
+The film also starred Kumail Nanjiani, who played Jibran, Leilani's boyfriend.
 Throughout the film, the couple struggles to maintain their relationship and during this, they face an eventful murder.

 Book

-Rae's first book, a memoir titled The Misadventures of Awkward Black Girl, was released in 2015 and became a New York Times best-seller.
+Rae's first book, a memoir titled The Misadventures of Awkward Black Girl, was released in 2015 and became a New York Times bestseller.
 In the book, she chronicles her life through a series of humorous anecdotes and opens up about her personal struggle with not fitting in, and not being considered "black enough" at times.